mariondimarco/SimpleCompoundSplitting/README.md

 It helps to keep this list as clean as possible to avoid missplittings based on non-valid, but observed words.
-In particular, short strings that are not a real words or morphologically meaningful entities can occur frequently due to typos or incorrect hyphenation and should be removed from this list.
+In particular, short strings that are not a real words or morphologically meaningful entities can occur frequently due to typos or incorrect hyphenation and it can help to remove such items.

 ### 2) all_pos_lem.txt: list of word forms and their respective lemma